 </table>

-Step 2: Open the Divi Builder
+Step 2: Insert the Table using Divi Visual Builder

 Leave a comment